Omar Vizquel: Chicago White Sox

-In November 2017 Vizquel returned to the White Sox organization to manage their Class A-Advanced team, the Winston-Salem Dash.
-In December 2018 Vizquel was promoted to manage the White Sox' Class AA team, the Birmingham Barons.
-In 2019 Vizquel was let go by the Barons after an incident between him and a male employee which resulted in an MLB investigation.
+In November 2017, Vizquel returned to the White Sox organization to manage their Class A-Advanced team, the Winston-Salem Dash.
+In December 2018, Vizquel was promoted to manage the White Sox' Double-A team, the Birmingham Barons.
+In 2019, Vizquel was let go by the Barons after an incident between him and a male employee which resulted in an MLB investigation.
+The incident was first made public in 2021, and initial reports in 2019 said Vizquel and the White Sox parted amicably.

 Toros de Tijuana

-On December 2, 2019, Vizquel was named as the new manager for the Toros de Tijuana of the Mexican League.
+On December 2, 2019, Vizquel was named the manager for the Toros de Tijuana of the Mexican League.
 In July 2021, Vizquel left the team.

 Personal life

-Vizquel is active in community service, having served as an honorary spokesperson for "Young Audiences", an arts education organization in Cleveland, and "Schools Now", which raises funds through the sale of entertainment booklets.
+Vizquel has been active in community service, having served as an honorary spokesperson for "Young Audiences", an arts education organization in Cleveland, and "Schools Now", which raises funds through the sale of entertainment booklets.
 Following the 1999 Vargas mudslide disaster that killed 25,000 in his native Venezuela, Vizquel volunteered for the relief effort and helped raise over $500,000 for the cause.
 Vizquel has held various charitable events in downtown Cleveland such as Tribe Jam, where he and some other teammates get together with each other or with retired singers and sing some of their favorite songs.

-His 2002 autobiography, Omar!: My Life on and Off the Field, which he co-wrote with Bob Dyer, spent four weeks on the New York Times Best Seller List.
+His 2002 autobiography, Omar!: My Life on and Off the Field, co-written with Bob Dyer, spent four weeks on the New York Times Best Seller List.
 It was released in paperback in 2003.

 Vizquel married Nicole Tonkin, a Seattle native, in 1992.
-They later divorced, and Vizquel married Blanca Garcia in July 2014.
+They have two children, born in 1995 and 2007.
+They later divorced.
+Vizquel married Venezuelan Blanca García in July 2014, from whom he divorced on December 22, 2021.
+In August 2023, after two years of dating, he became engaged to Mónica Gemza, and on March 15, 2025, they married at El Consejo.